kbaley/Coronado/README.md

 ### Why Dapper _and_ Entity Framework?

 I started with only EF.
 A few weeks in, I started hitting problems managing the interdependencies between my entities.
 Things like accounts having transactions which link to other accounts, etc. It's been a while since I've had to deal with a full ORM and I don't have the patience for it anymore so I switched to Dapper for the data access.
 But I like how EF handles the migrations so I've kept it around for that purpose only.

+### Deploying

+- `dotnet publish --configuration=Release`
+- Then deploy from VS Code from the Azure plugin in the left menu
+- At some vague point in the future, try to set this up in AzDO